Big year: United States big year rankings

-The provisional species for 2022 is Southern Lapwing.

 USA Contiguous 48 States big year rankings

-The provisional species for 2022 is Southern Lapwing.

 World big years

 In 2008, British couple Alan Davies and Ruth Miller traveled around the world, seeing 4,341 species.
 In 2015, Oregon birder Noah Strycker launched a worldwide big year with the goal of seeing at least 5,000 species—roughly half of the world's species—as he traveled around the globe.
 On September 16, in India, he broke Davies' and Miller's existing record when he saw a Sri Lanka frogmouth for his 4,342nd species of the year.
 He finished the year with 6,042 bird species, his last species seen being an Oriental Bay Owl in Assam, India.

 Strycker's record faced an immediate challenge in 2016 when Dutch birder Arjan Dwarshuis launched an effort to break it as well as raise money for the Birdlife Preventing Extinctions Programme.
 On November 4, 2016, Dwarshuis saw a tody motmot in Panama, breaking Strycker's previous record total.
 He finished the year with 6,852 seen bird species and this is the new World big year record.

 Because Dwarshuis primarily used the IOC Checklist and Strycker the Clements Checklist, their totals are not fully compatible, as the IOC checklist lists a greater number of species.
 However, Dwarshuis and Strycker have both compiled checklists for each list.

 Many world big year birders aim to minimize costs through a sponsorship, and their carbon footprint through a carbon offset program.